 Then, please replace the highlighted paragraph on page 161 with this text

 This error points out that we’re only allowed to use the ? operator in a function that returns Result<T, E>.
-When using functions that don’t return Result<T, E>, rather than use ? when you call other functions that return Result<T, E>, you’ll need to use a match or one of the Result<T, E> methods to handle the Result<T, E>, to potentially propagate the error to the calling code.
+When you’re using functions that don’t return Result<T, E>, rather than using ? when you call other functions that return Result<T, E>, you must use a match or one of the Result<T, E> methods to handle the Result<T, E> to potentially propagate the error to the calling code.

-However, we also can change how we write the main function so that it does return a Result<T, E>:
+However, we can also change how we write the main function so it does return a Result<T, E>, as shown here:

 use std::error::Error;